airsonic/airsonic/README.md

 Usage
 -----

-A WAR compiled from the latest tag is provided on the [Releases page](https://github.com/Libresonic/libresonic/releases).
-This can be installed as a Tomcat or compatible webapp, and should "just work".
-Please see the [INSTALL document](https://github.com/Libresonic/libresonic/blob/release/INSTALL.md) for instructions on building from source.
+Please see the [INSTALL document](https://github.com/Libresonic/libresonic/blob/develop/INSTALL.md) for instructions on building from source.